 Microbiology stresses experimental rather than descriptive approaches to research, which is why the science of microbiology is vigorous, growing rapidly and appealing to students.
 As we learn more about microbial life forms, we can apply this knowledge to advance the sciences of medicine and technology, making the world a better place.

-The Bachelor of Science degree from the Department of Microbiology at SIU will prepare students to enter into rapidly expanding careers in microbiology research with practical applications in business, industry, and medicine.
+The Bachelor of Science degree from the Microbiology program at SIU will prepare students to enter into rapidly expanding careers in microbiology research with practical applications in business, industry, and medicine.